Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

-Read more: Despite the fact that Alfred Nobel did not allow to give the award for achievements in the economy, since 1969, this award exists.
-After all, we live in the economic world.
-And most of us think we know about Economics, everything.
-Because we have our own economic experience, we, our relatives and our friends study, work, receive a salary or other income, we buy something, we see exchange rates, we hear on the state budget and so on.
+More info: Though Alfred Nobel did not allow to give the award for achievements in the economy, since 1969, this award exists.
+Now the whole world lives according to its laws, and most of us think we know about Economics, everything.
+Because we have our own economic experience, we, our relatives and our friends study, work, receive a salary or other income; we buy something, we see exchange rates, we hear on the state budget and so on.

 Cost: Free